-The Bonds will be payable from and secured by a pledge of the proceeds of a continuing direct annual ad valorem tax, without legal limitation as to rate or amount, levied against all taxable property located within the District.
-The Board covenants in the Bond Order that, while any of the Bonds are outstanding and the District is in existence, it will levy an annual ad valorem tax and will undertake to collect such a tax against all taxable property within the District at a rate from year to year sufficient, full allowance being made for anticipated delinquencies, together with revenues and receipts from other sources which are legally available for such purposes, to pay interest on the Bonds as it becomes due, to provide a sinking fund for the payment of principal of the Bonds when due or the redemption price at any earlier required redemption date, to pay when due any other contractual obligations of the District payable in whole or in part from taxes, and to pay the expenses of assessing and collecting such tax.
-The net proceeds from taxes levied to pay debt service on the Bonds are required to be placed in a special account of the District designated its "Debt Service Fund" for the Bonds.
-The Bond Order provides for the termination of the pledge of taxes when and if the City of Liberty Hill, Texas (the "City" or "Liberty Hill") annexes and dissolves the District and assumes all debts and liabilities of the District.
-See "Annexation" below.
+The Bonds will be payable from and secured by a pledge of the proceeds of an annual ad valorem tax without legal limitation as to rate or amount levied against all taxable property located within the District.
+The Board covenants in the Bond Order that, while the Bonds are outstanding and the District is in existence, it will levy an annual ad valorem tax and will undertake to collect such a tax against all taxable property within the District at a rate from year to year sufficient, full allowance being made for anticipated delinquencies, together with revenues and receipts from other sources which are legally available for such purposes, to pay interest on the Bonds as it becomes due, to provide a sinking fund for the payment of principal of the Bonds when due or the redemption price at any earlier required redemption date, to pay when due the Outstanding Bonds, and any other contractual obligations of the District payable in whole or in part from taxes, and to pay the expenses of assessing and collecting such tax.
+The net proceeds from taxes levied to pay debt service on the Bonds and the Outstanding Bonds are required to be placed in a special account of the District designated its "Debt Service Fund" for the Bonds.
+The Bond Order provides for the termination of the pledge of taxes when and if the City of Liberty Hill, Texas (the "City") annexes and dissolves the District and assumes all debts and liabilities of the District.

-The Bonds are obligations solely of the District and are not obligations of the City of Liberty Hill, Texas; Williamson County, Texas; the State of Texas; or any political subdivision or entity other than the District.
+The Bonds are obligations solely of the District and are not obligations of the City; Williamson County, Texas; the State of Texas; or any political subdivision or entity other than the District.